celigo/integrator-api-docs/connector.md

 ]
 ```
 #### 3. Create a new license for a specific connector.
 **Important**: the API to create a new license (vs update an existing license) is somewhat unique in that you need to supply the email address of the integrator.io user in the post body, and then the integrator.io backend will use the email to dynamically find the correct user.
-Assuming the email is a valid user, you will see a read-only "user" property in the response, and then once the user clicks the install button from their integrator.io account you will see their "\_id" and "name" values as well if you do a GET on the licnses again (or just view it in your integrator.io account).
+Assuming the email is a valid user, you will see a read-only "user" property in the response, and then once the user clicks the install button from within their integrator.io account you will then see their "\_id" and "name" values as well if you do another GET on the license resource (or just view it in your integrator.io account UI).

 ```
 POST /v1/connectors/54fa0b38a7044f9252000036/licenses HTTP/1.1